BinaryHound/Calculator/README.md

  - Fixed subtraction error.<br>
  - Fixed unnecessary stack push call.<br>

+Upcoming Changes 0.0.3:
+ - Look for single delegate to clean up some of the programs clutter.
+ - Look for new functions like sqrt(), log(), sin(), tan(), and cos().
+ - and many more!

 <br>
 Errors:
 Logic: Multi-valued inputs are being seen as a single input value.
 Instead of 12 being a single value it is currently 1, 2. (urgent)